 St. Michael Medical Center

-(clinic location in Silverdale)
+(clinic located in Silverdale)

 Virginia Mason Medical Center

-(clinic locations in Federal Way, Lynnwood and Seattle)
+(clinics located in Lynnwood and Seattle)

 We invite you to join our free monthly virtual support group meetings led by members of our team.
 Our group discussions give us time to discuss common concerns and celebrate victories.
 We encourage pre-operative patients to attend our sessions to learn more about life after surgery and prepare them for success.